 Do I need an NPDES permit?

-If you operate a commercial or industrial facility, including wineries, you need coverage under the SWRCB's Industrial General Permit (IGP).
+If you operate a commercial or industrial facility, including wineries, you need coverage under the State Water Resources Control Board's (SWRCB's) Industrial General Permit (IGP).
 The current version of the IGP became effective on June 30, 2015.
 Starting July 1, 2015 industrial and commercial dischargers will be subject to the new IGP which includes a number of new requirements.

 The NCSPPP collaborated with Napa Valley Vintners to deliver two training events specifically related to wineries' compliance with the new requirements in the IGP.